whole-tale/wt-design-docs/users_guide/environments.rst

 Environments: Containers for Computation
 ========================================
-A computational environment is an operating system with all of the tools and libraries that you need to run your experiment.
-When traditionally running someone else's experiment, libraries and compilers often times need to be installed and configured.
-This is where the environment comes in.
-Whole Tale makes it so that you usually shouldn't have to think about these complications by providing default environments that come with packages and compilers pre-installed.
-To meet the diverse needs of researchers, custom environments can also be created and shared with other users.
+An **Environment** is an  operating system with a programming language and any packages needed to run an experiment.
+When creating a Tale, it is important to pick the Environment that is right for your experiment.
+Whole Tale provides a set of default environments with RStudio and Jupyter Notebook-and also allows you to create your own.

 .. _default_environments: